-Three years after struggling out of the red and pushing into the pink Mr. Loomis and Ms. Konkoski collaborated again on the Kreature Butcher Shop next door to Liquids and Solids.
-Mr. Loomis found a new favorite t-shirt emblazoned with Meatatarian.
+Three years after struggling out of the red and pushing into the pink Tim and Keegan collaborated again on the Kreature Butcher Shop next door to Liquids and Solids.
+Tim found a new favorite t-shirt emblazoned with Meatatarian.

 “We have a counter guy there, but he’s not the butcher,” said Keegan.
 “Tim is the butcher.
 He takes the whole animal and breaks it down.”